sudo-ron/sudo-ron/README.md

 💬 Ask me about self soverign Artificial Intelligence

-🌱 Looking to collaborate on Commercial Traction, AI, and Cryptography
+🌱 Looking to collaborate on AI, and Cryptography